adrrwilson/Drinks/README.md

 # Drinks
-Database for storing Cocktail Recipes.
+Webapp built using Razor Pages for storing Cocktail Recipes.